 III.
 Retention of Recorded Calls

-All recorded calls shall be retained by ITS for seven (7) years from the date of the recording.
+All recorded calls shall be retained by NYU IT for seven (7) years from the date of the recording.

 |Effective Date:||July 01, 2011|